Edwingudfriend/java-json-sms-gateway/README.md

 ## Installation

+1. Setup MySQL Database.
+You can use the supplied jjsg.sql file
+2. Add new datasource configuration with name "jjsgDS"
-1. Copy supplied gateway.properties in your /etc/jjsg/ folder
+3. Copy supplied gateway.properties in your /etc/jjsg/ folder
+4. Edit gateway.properties setting the user name, password and other correct values
-2. Deploy jjsg.war in your Servlet container
+5. Deploy jjsg.war in your Servlet container

 ## Usage